The industry bodies, politicians and academics supportive of an independent UK Food Security Committee

 The report found that "the UK would benefit from the oversight provided by a statutory body established by government to operate independently beyond short-term parliamentary cycles.

-"Such a body could advise the UK and devolved governments on national and strategic food security by taking account of the wide-ranging issues which determine agricultural productivity.
+"Such a body could advise the UK and devolved governments on national and strategic food security by considering the wide-ranging issues that determine agricultural productivity.
 It is this productivity which fundamentally underpins the nation’s food security."

-Much like the independent Climate Change Committee, it would take a cross-UK view of the legislative direction, aiding policy development and collaboration in support of our nation’s food security.
+Much like the independent Climate Change Committee, it would take a cross-UK view of the legislative direction, aiding policy development and collaboration to support our nation’s food security.

-The Committee would have representation from key government departments such as the Department for Business and Trade and the Department for Environment, Food and Rural Affairs, as well as devolved governments in Northern Ireland, Scotland and Wales, and industry bodies representing the entire food supply chain.
+The Committee would have representation from key government departments such as the Department for Business and Trade and the Department for Environment, Food and Rural Affairs (Defra), as well as devolved governments in Northern Ireland, Scotland and Wales, and industry bodies representing the entire UK food supply chain.

 Visit the Powering Productivity report webpages for more information.